 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Answer: The most important steps for viewers from the protocol section below are as follows:

+2.1.4 Talent testing for deep anesthesia.

+2.7.1 SCOPE: Talent separating the anterior muscle from trachea and then separating along the right sternocleidomastoid tendon until the carotid sheath is visible.

+SCOPE: Zoom in to show common carotid artery.

+2.8.1 SCOPE: Talent with ophthalmic forceps to isolate the common carotid artery, then the external carotid artery and then the internal carotid artery.

+2.10.1 Talent cutting a small opening in the external carotid artery.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Answer: 2.7 and 2.10.1 are the most difficult of the procedure.
+In order to ensure success, the action should be gentle and the operation should be steady.

 5. Will the filming need to take place in multiple locations?
 (Y/N) N

 Section - Introduction